October 14-16, 2026

 Reservation information coming soon.

-The Embassy Suites, the Conference’s host hotel, has a conference rate of $136, plus tax.
+The Embassy Suites, the Conference’s host hotel, has a conference rate of $165.
 This rate is valid while rooms are available.
 The price includes full, cook-to-order breakfast and evening Manager’s Reception.
-This rate is valid through September 28, 2023.
+This rate is valid through September 12, 2026, while rooms are available.

 Make Hotel Reservations Early!
 Limited Availability!